 Without any autographed rookies to look for, the best Damian Lillard rookies are likely going to be those with the lowest print runs.
 2012-13 Panini Gold Standard vaults towards the top of the list.
 Numbered to 349, it also has a very high-end look to it.

-Although the base rookie is an acetate card, numebred to 349, collectors were more impressed by the first certified autograph for Damian Lillard in an NBA jersey.
+Although the base rookie is an acetate card, numbered to 349, collectors were more impressed by the first certified autograph for Damian Lillard in an NBA jersey.
 These Fine Print Autographs are the real draw of 2012-13 Panini Innovation Basketball.
 Although, because the autograph is an insert, it's not considered a true rookie card.

 Likely due to his late inclusion as a signer for the product, Damian Lillard is the only rookie with both a base rookie card and a Rookie Autograph Memorabilia card.
 Although it has a sticker autograph, the limited print run of 49 and first card with a signature and jersey piece has made it a popular card.

-One of the key features in 2012-13 Panini Marquee Basketball are five different designs for rookie cards.
-Each of Lillard's rookies in the set look very distinct from one another.
+2012-13 Panini Marquee Basketball has five different designs for rookie cards.
+Each of the Damian Lillard rookies in the set are very distinct from one another.
 Card #151 has a wild foil look dubbed Swirlorama.
 The dark #231 is done with Black Holoboard.
-The third Lillard, #311, is highlighted by a laser cut "ROOKIE" notation. #391, the most valuable, is made of a faux leather.
+The third Lillard, #311, is highlighted by a laser-cut "ROOKIE" notation. #391, the most valuable, is made of faux leather.
 Finally, #461 is done with PETG, a type of plastic.

 Like Crusade, the 2012-13 Panini Momentum Damian Lillard rookie is on the plain side.
 Something collectors may want to watch is the perceived rarity of this card.
 Momentum hasn't been among the hottest sets of the year meaning not a ton is showing up on the secondary market.
 Prices aren't very high, which could make this something of a sleeper.